ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/big-picture-save-apply.md

-# TODO: Make a save apply
+# Make a save apply

 ## Problem